State Approved Texas Drivers Ed

-Virtual Drive offers state-approved online drivers ed courses for teens & adults.
+TDLR approved Texas drivers ed online courses for teens & adults.
 The fastest and easiest way to get your Texas permit and drivers license.

-Texas Driver’s Ed teaches first time drivers fundamental driving skills to safely and effectively operate a motor vehicle on Texas roads and highways.
+Texas Driver’s Ed teaches new drivers fundamental driving skills that help first time drivers learn how to drive safely, effectively and operate a motor vehicle on Texas roads and highways.
 Driver’s Ed focuses on Texas driving laws, traffic safety, road signs, driver safety and safe driving skills.

 First time drivers under the age of 24 years are required by the Texas Department of Public Safety (DPS) to complete an approved driver education course in order to receive a drivers license.

 Driver’s Ed is mandatory in the state of Texas for first time drivers under the age of 24.
-The requirements and eligibility differ, depending upon the students age.
+The requirements and eligibility are based upon the students age.

 Students younger than 18 years of age must meet the following requirements: